vlad-aleksandrov/spring-session-aerospike/README.md

 `maxInactiveIntervalInSeconds` - set the maximum inactive interval in seconds between requests before newly created sessions will be invalidated.
 A negative time indicates that the session will never timeout.
 The default is `1800` (30 minutes).

-`namespace` - Aerospike namespace nmae for session data.
+`namespace` - Aerospike namespace name for session data.
 Default is `cache`.

 `setname` - Aerospike set name for session data.
 Default is `httpsession`.